 - Adaptability – opportunity to flex and adjust to changing contexts and circumstances, learning by doing

 Our staged pilot approach provides an adaptable framework to find a way forward, working together to find the best fit for your organisation.

 1. Pilot Planning

 The first step is a strategy session or workshop with your key stakeholders to determine your needs, taking into consideration what we know so far and the key phases to incorporate HOP:

-This is where we will find a solution that works for your organisation to create a proposal (if required), working out the finer details such as determining:
+This is where we will find a solution that works for your organisation to create a proposal, working out the finer details such as determining:

 - A concise ‘why’ to incorporate HOP and Learning Teams in your organisation;